2024 Salary Forecasts and Strategies for Employers: Navigating the Changing Landscape

 RHéveil-matin is a daily column where we present managers and their employees with inspiring solutions to start their day off right.
 While sipping your favorite beverage, discover new tips to make your 9@5 productive and stimulating.

 WAKE-UP-MORNING.
-2024 could well mark the end of salary increases which are close to 4%, because companies will not experience sufficient growth in their turnover to maintain them at such levels.
+2024 might well mark the end of salary increases which are close to 4%, because companies will not experience sufficient growth in their turnover to maintain them at such levels.
 And that worries employers.

 This is one of the conclusions that we draw following the unveiling of the 2024 salary forecasts by the Order of approved human resources advisors (CRHA).
 The organization aggregated data from surveys conducted by CGC-Talent, Gallagher, Mercer, Saucier Conseil, Telus Santé, WTW and Normandin Beaudry.